 This 4-session course uses text-study as a mode to explore the multiple demands and values that are constantly tugging at Jewish parents.
 What from your own parent(s) are you trying to pass on to your kids?
 When should you prioritize yourself over your kids?
 What does it meant to raise a child as Jewish?

-The course was created by Rabbi Avi Killip, Kveller reader, mom to two young children, and Director of Project Zug at Mechon Hadar.
+The course was created by Rabbi Avi Killip, Kveller reader, mom to three young children, and Director of Project Zug at Mechon Hadar.

 The Jewish people have long been called the People of the Book, a fitting name given our deep love for the Jewish textual tradition.
 For hundreds of years, we've pored over the same sacred texts in an attempt to unlock their wisdom, understand their relevance, and take part in a dialogue and debate that spans generations.
 Yet, it can be difficult to enter into this conversation without having a good sense of what these foundational books are, how they work, and how to best bring them into our own libraries and lives.

 In this course, we'll take a close look at the essential core texts that make up the Jewish Bookshelf beginning with the Torah.
 In the course of our study, we will learn not only what these texts are and how they work but we'll use them as an entryway into conversations about creation in the Torah, self-defense in rabbinic texts, and revelation through the eyes of modern thinkers.

 How do we define prosperity?
 What material and non-material goods are needed for a meaningful, fulfilling life?
 This course will explore a variety of traditional and non-traditional sources that engage the question of our relationship to money, happiness, and the good life.

 This course was created in collaboration with Limmud, based on material collected by Limmud Galil for Limmud's Chavruta Project.

 Rabbi Yedidya (Julian) Sinclair